MarcoDiFrancesco/LittleProjects/Notes/Operative systems.md

 Problem of producer and consumer:

-- profucer: make the message
+- procucer: make the message
 - consumer: uses the message

 The execution of these read and write needs to be synced and the buffer used is limited in size.